kinnala/scikit-fem/docs/tutorials/walkthrough.rst

 Basic features
 --------------

-This is a walkthrough of the basic features of scikit-fem that are needed in most finite element computations.
+This is an overview of the basic features of scikit-fem that are needed in most finite element computations.
+For a more practical approach, see :ref:`poisson` instead.

 Creating meshes
 ###############